Troy E. Walton

-Mesothelioma Case Process
+Important Facts About the Mesothelioma Case Process

 What to Expect When You File a Claim

-Benefits of Filing with an Experienced Lawyer
+Benefits of Filing With an Experienced Lawyer

 Steps of the Legal Procedure

-Preparation – Attorneys help determine the source of asbestos exposure and prepare your case for filing.
+Preparation – Attorneys help determine the source of asbestos exposure and prepare the case for filing.

-2Filing – The claim is filed in the state(s) most advantageous to the case.
+Filing – The claim is filed in the state(s) related to the case.

-3Discovery – Attorneys evaluate all available evidence such as work history and exposure time.
+Discovery – Attorneys evaluate all available evidence, such as work history and exposure time.

-4Negotiations – Attorneys meet to negotiate a settlement amount to avoid going to trial.
+Negotiations – Attorneys negotiate a settlement amount and avoid going to trial.